Tear duct CT Scan

 In some cases, especially in infants, a blocked tear duct may improve on its own over time.
 However, if it persists in older children or adults, medical intervention may be necessary.

-What treatments are available for blocked tear ducts?
+What treatments are available for a blocked tear duct?

 Treatment options for a blocked tear duct vary depending on the severity of the blockage and the underlying cause.
 Treatments may include eye massages, the use of eye drops, temporary stenting or surgery to create a new tear passage.

-How can a blocked tear duct be prevented?
+How can you prevent a blocked tear duct?

 There's no guaranteed way to prevent a blocked tear duct, especially if it's congenital.
 However, maintaining good ocular hygiene, avoiding eye irritants and promptly treating infections can help reduce the risk of complications.